dxyap/niubii/README.md

 **1. Dashboard shows "Disconnected" status**

-The dashboard requires a Bloomberg Terminal connection by default.
+The dashboard requires a Bloomberg Terminal connection for live data.
 If disconnected:
 - Verify Bloomberg Terminal is running on localhost:8194
 - Check `BLOOMBERG_HOST` and `BLOOMBERG_PORT` in `.env`
 - Install the Bloomberg API: `pip install blpapi`
-- For development without Bloomberg, set `BLOOMBERG_USE_MOCK=true` in `.env`

 **2. "Data Unavailable" messages**